yifanyin/quartz/content/Curriculum Vitae.md

 ---
 # Summary
 - Experienced seismologist in multiple fields, including waveform and data analysis, body- and surface-wave tomography, statistical seismology, and earthquake cycle modeling.
-- PhD thesis focus on [[Crustal strain and seismicity|connecting seismic sequences with physical observation]] and [[notes/prj-eqsim|numerical models of earthquake ruptures]].
+- PhD thesis focus on [[Crustal strain and seismicity|connecting seismic sequences with physical observation]] and [[A general earthquake cycle simulator|numerical models of earthquake ruptures]].
 - Demonstrated capabilities in collaborating and communicating with observational seismologist, simulation scientists and statisticians in and across institutes.

 # Education and career